quat1024/WorseBarrels/README.md

 * Barrels placeable in 12 directions (NESW, ceiling NESW, floor NESW).
 * Interact with the barrels with devices such as hoppers.
 * Read the contents of the barrel with a comparator.
+* Break or crush the barrel to keep its contents, like a shulker box.
+* Dispense the barrel to place it, also like a shulker box.

 Planned features:
 * Render the item on the front of the barrel.
 Yknow, so you can actually see what's inside...
 * Interact with the barrels to insert and remove items. *Kind of* important.
-* Break the barrel to keep its contents, like a shulker box.
 * More types of barrels!

 ---